AlonaPashko/Structures/README.md

 There is a Vector class into which an array of integers is passed.
 The user can pass a numerical operation (for example, the sum of elements or their product).
 The action is executed and the result is returned.

+Created a Person class containing the name and surname fields, decorated with properties, also a class containing the collection of Persons
+- Peoples class.
+The Peoples class has an option for filling the collection - the Add method.
+Also, the Peoples class has a guider field decorated with a property.
+When a Person is added to the collection that has the same Surname as the Guider, the SameSurname Event is activated, which sends the message to user about it.
+A subclass from the Person class - StrongCompany - with similar event processing logic is also implemented.